Intuitionistic type theory: Categorical models of type theory

-The functor T assigns to a context G a set $Ty(G)$ of types, and for each $A : Ty(G)$, a set $Tm(G,A)$ of terms.
-The axioms for a functor require that these play harmoniously with substitution.
-Substitution is usually written in the form Af or af, where A is a type in $Ty(G)$ and a is a term in $Tm(G,A)$, and f is a substitution from D to G. Here $Af : Ty(D)$ and $af : Tm(D,Af)$.

-The category C must contain a terminal object (the empty context), and a final object for a form of product called comprehension, or context extension, in which the right element is a type in the context of the left element.
-If G is a context, and $A : Ty(G)$, then there should be an object $(G,A)$ final among contexts D with mappings p : D → G, q : Tm(D,Ap).

-A logical framework, such as Martin-Löf's, takes the form of closure conditions on the context-dependent sets of types and terms: that there should be a type called Set, and for each set a type, that the types should be closed under forms of dependent sum and product, and so forth.

-A theory such as that of predicative set theory expresses closure conditions on the types of sets and their elements: that they should be closed under operations that reflect dependent sum and product, and under various forms of inductive definition.

 Extensional versus intensional

 A fundamental distinction is extensional vs intensional type theory.
 In extensional type theory, definitional (i.e., computational) equality is not distinguished from propositional equality, which requires proof.
 As a consequence type checking becomes undecidable in extensional type theory because programs in the theory might not terminate.
 For example, such a theory allows one to give a type to the Y-combinator; a detailed example of this can be found in Nordstöm and Petersson Programming in Martin-Löf's Type Theory.
 However, this does not prevent extensional type theory from being a basis for a practical tool; for example, Nuprl is based on extensional type theory.

 In contrast, in intensional type theory type checking is decidable, but the representation of standard mathematical concepts is somewhat more cumbersome, since intensional reasoning requires using setoids or similar constructions.
 There are many common mathematical objects that are hard to work with or cannot be represented without this, for example, integer numbers, rational numbers, and real numbers.
 Integers and rational numbers can be represented without setoids, but this representation is difficult to work with.
 Cauchy real numbers cannot be represented without this.

 Homotopy type theory works on resolving this problem.
 It allows one to define higher inductive types, which not only define first-order constructors (values or points), but higher-order constructors, i.e. equalities between elements (paths), equalities between equalities (homotopies), ad infinitum.